 If you plan on hanging out at the outfitters for a while then that may not be a big deal.
 If you’re planning on driving home right after though then I would definitely bring clothes.

 I may be the only one, but I also think that being in a cold, wet bathing suit is one of the most uncomfortable things ever.

 You’ll want a way to dry off before you change into your clothes so don’t forget to bring a towel.
-Beach towels work best since they are so absorbent and you may have lots of water to wring out in your clothes.

 You can easily get sunburned out on the water!
 Make sure to pack your sunscreen and apply to your face, arms, and legs.
 You definitely don’t want to get burnt out there.